-The preparation of this document has been on a 'best efforts' basis and no warrantee is offered as to its correctness.
+This document has been prepared on a "best efforts" basis and no warrantee is offered as to its

 FOREWORD

 The material contained in this document was originally developed as the detailed part of the first set of Standards and Recommended Practices (SARPs) for the aeronautical telecommunication network (ATN) which has commonly been referred to as the CNS/ATM-1 Package.
 It was intended to make the material an appendix to the new Chapter 3 of Annex 10, Volume III, Part I, containing broad, general, stable and mostly regulatory-type provisions (the core part of new ATN SARPs).